skip to content

 Seminars & classes

 Postgraduate students are asked to attend all the lectures in the Plant Sciences Seminars series.
-Other sessions can be attended as needed, decided by a discussion with supervisors.
+Other sessions can be attended as needed, decided following a discussion with supervisors.

 Lectures